 The American Herbal Guild (AHG) suggests educational guidelines for herbal educational programs (www.americanherbalistsguild.com).
 AHG suggests that curriculum include anatomy, physiology, pathology, biochemistry, medical terminology, nutrition, botany, healing herbs, pharmacology, ethics and herbal research.
 AHG also suggests students receive practical clinical experience under the supervision of an herbal health practitioner.
 Some herbalist programs teach students to grow herbs as well as formulate herbal remedies.

 A few colleges offer herbalist certificate programs that teach students about botany, taxonomy and the herbal materia medica.
 Hands-on learning in an herb garden is sometimes part of the curriculum, as well as learning how to make herbal preparations, measure proper dosages and cultivate herbs.
-Upon graduation, the AHG reports that herbal health technicians can make between $20,000 and $120,000.
-While the U.S. Bureau of Labor Statistics does not report job growth statistics specifically for herbal health technicians, it is reported that the category health diagnosing and treating practitioners, all others, will see a 12% increase in between 2018 and 2028.
+While the U.S. Bureau of Labor Statistics does not report job growth statistics specifically for herbal health technicians, it is reported that the category health diagnosing and treating practitioners, will see a 13% increase in between 2018 and 2028.
 A median salary of $73,960 was reported, as of May 2018, for all other health diagnosing and treating practitioners.